 Individual variations that are directly predictive of physical and psychologicalal health are referred to as psychologicalal resources, which include optimism, mastery, and self-esteem.

 The degree to which people have positive expectations for the future is referred to as optimism.
 Mastery is the idea that one can control one’s own behavior, affect one’s surroundings, and achieve desired results.
 Self-esteem is a person’s overall assessment of their own value.

 These three resources are interconnected and can help to mitigate the impact of stressful life situations.
 The oxytocin released while embracing augments these resources, helping a kid feel loved and content in life.

 Hugs foster trust.
 Building a healthy interpersonal relationship requires trust.

-To strengthen relationships, oxytocin improve (growth mindset)s one’s propensity to minimize anxiety, embrace risk, and trust others.
-It also strengthens a childrens attachment security, resulting insecure connection and enhanced parent-child bonding.
+To strengthen relationships, oxytocin improves one’s propensity to minimize anxiety, embrace risk, and trust others.
+It also strengthens a children’s attachment security, resulting insecure connection and enhanced parent-child bonding.

 Benefits Of Hugging Your Kids